kcmvp/gob/README.md

 As a developer you **DON'T NEED** do any special configuration, you can get below two categories functionalities.
 It achieves this by reading **go.mod** and do the cumbersome configuration automatically.

-- Functionalities supports SLDC. such as build, clean, git hooks and reporting.
+- Functionality supports SLDC. such as build, clean, git hooks and reporting.
 - Environment sensitive configuration(Think about data source in Dev, Test, Prd environments) and code generation.

 <span id="nav-3"></span>